-An MBA can be an economic springboard; depending on the field, it can raise annual income by significant amounts.
-Many surveys support the conclusion that, in today’s global economy, an MBA can set applicants apart and put them in position for high salaries, benefits, and upward career mobility.
+An MBA can be an economic springboard; depending on the field and the hiring offers you receive in your area, it can raise your base annual income by a significant amount.
+Many surveys support the conclusion that, in today’s international corporate economy and industries within the United States specifically, graduation from a business school can set applicants apart for recruiters and put them in position for the best professional salaries, benefits, and upward career mobility.

-The cost of an MBA can be substantial; MBA tuition at the top schools is much higher than the national averages for public and private schools.
-The rewards of a master’s degree in business administration go beyond income, to the valuable knowledge and personal enrichment of high-level education.
-The student’s decision process should an assessment of the MBA based on costs and benefits.
-Applicants should research the costs of an MBA and subtract it from the costs of lost opportunities had they not entered an MBA program.
-When factored in, most students find that they will get back their investment in the MBA and much more.
+However, before signing up for graduate school, you should know that the cost of an MBA can be substantial.
+Full-time MBA tuition at top ranking business schools is much higher than the national averages for public and private schools.
+The rewards of a master’s degree in business administration go beyond income, to the valuable knowledge and professional development and enrichment of high-level education.
+The student’s decision process should include an assessment of the MBA based on costs and benefits.
+Applicants should search for information the main costs of an MBA and subtract it from the costs of lost access to opportunities had they not entered an MBA program.
+When factored together, most students find that they will get back their investment in the MBA and much more.

-The below-listed items from a 2017 LinkedIn salary survey demonstrate the median annual earnings of degree holders across all categories.
+The below-listed items from a 2019 U.S. Bureau of Labor Statistics salary survey demonstrate the average annual earnings of degree holders across all categories.

 - High School Diploma- $38,792 – Unemployment rate- 3.7%

 - Associate Degree- $46,124 – Unemployment rate- 2.7%

 - Bachelor’s Degree- $64,896 – Unemployment rate- 2.2%

 - Master’s Degree- $77,844 – Unemployment rate- 2%

 - Professional Degree- $96,772 – Unemployment rate- 1.6%